mflorence99/go-3270/README.md

 1. `client` launches a process that watches the client code (UI and emulator) and rebuilds it as it changes.

-2. `server` does the same for the server code (which in practice rarely changes)
+2. `server` does the same for the server code (which in practice rarely changes).

 3. `localhost` launches the server on port 3000.
-It itself watches for client code changes and relaunches itself as necessary.
+It too watches for client code changes and relaunches itself as necessary.

 Typically, all of the above run simultaneously in three separate terminal sessions.
 A fourth runs one of the following, all of which listen for 3270 TCP connections on port 3270.